harrymcdiarmid1/BEE20241-Final-Project/README.md

 **Research Question:** Does very high Week 1 activity cause users to become Power Users?

 **Key Finding:** Week 1 activity shows a **counterintuitive pattern**.
-Users with excessive early downloads (>33 in Week 1) convert at only 14.1%, versus 21.5% for everyone else - a -7.4pp naive difference.
-However, after rigorous causal analysis using regression and causal forests, the true effect is **unclear**: regression suggests -9.0pp while causal forests show +7.1pp with massive heterogeneity (±65pp).
-The disagreement indicates the effect is likely near zero with high individual variation.
+Users with excessive early downloads (>33 in Week 1) appear to convert at only 14.1%, versus 21.5% for everyone else - a -7.4pp difference.
+However, after rigorous causal analysis using regression and causal forests, this negative effect completely disappears.
+The causal forest analysis reveals an average effect of +7.1pp with massive heterogeneity (range: -75pp to +54pp), indicating the relationship varies dramatically between individuals.

 **Business Implication:** Week 1 download volume alone is a poor predictor of Power User status.
-The relationship is complex and varies dramatically between individuals.
-Focus on overall engagement patterns and behavioral consistency rather than early activity spikes.
+The observed negative relationship is entirely due to confounding - high Week 1 downloaders are simply different types of users.
+Focus matters more than volume: users who concentrate on one game earn $79 vs $66 for exploratory users.

 ---